Beatrice Nasmyth: Later life

 Nasmyth married Mackenzie Furniss in 1918.
 The couple arrived back in Canada in 1920, settling in Montreal.
-In 1921, they had a son named Henry, and then in 1924, they had a daughter named Monica.
+In 1921, they had a son named Harry, and then in 1924, they had a daughter named Monica.
 Nasmyth started writing fiction for the British magazine Modern Woman and the Canadian magazine Chatelaine.

 Nasmyth died in Vancouver, British Columbia, on October 23, 1977.